Sciss/Mellite/README.md

 In order to build this version, run `sbt mellite-full/universal:packageBin`.
 This must be done on a host JDK 11.
 The produced installation is _platform dependent_, so will create a version that only works on the OS you are building from.

+## creating new releases

+License information in `app/src/main/resources/de/sciss/mellite/mellite-app-licenses.csv` is updated by running `sbt mellite-app/dumpLicenseReport` via [sbt-license-report](https://github.com/sbt/sbt-license-report) and copying the output from `app/target/license-reports`.
+(This might be automated in the future)

 ## contributing

 Please see the file [CONTRIBUTING.md](CONTRIBUTING.md)